jinsyu/clien/README.md

 - welcome to any pull request

 ## TODO
+- [ ] launch at login
-- popover view disappear when logged in
+- [ ] popover view disappear when logged in
-- notification alert reply for article
+- [x] notification alert reply for article
-- notification alert reply for message
+- [x] notification alert reply for message
-- fixing dirty regex on getting params of alarm and messages
+- [ ] fixing dirty regex on getting params of alarm and messages

 ## QUESTIONS
 - jinsyu.com@gmail.com